 ON-DEMAND: ANTINEOPLASTIC THERAPY AND IMMUNOTHERAPY COURSE

 The On-Demand UPMC Antineoplastic Therapy and Immunotherapy Course contains the elements of the live four-day activity but allows the participant to access the learning on their own schedule.
 Those enrolled in the course are required to complete all video modules containing lectures from the four-day course.
 Once all videos have been viewed, complete the evaluation to receive 22.75 continuing education credits.
-Notify your manager to contact course director to schedule the learner for the Antineoplastic Therapy and Immunotherapy Course Exam for On-Demand Course.
-Upon passing the test, with a score of 80% or greater the learner will receive certificate of completion for the activity.
+Notify your manager to contact the course director to schedule the learner for the Antineoplastic Therapy and Immunotherapy Course Exam for the On-Demand Course.
+Upon passing the test, with a score of 80% or greater, the learner will receive a certificate of completion for the activity.

-The course components include: Video Lectures, Course Evaluation and Antineoplastic Therapy and Immunotherapy Course Test.
+The course components include: Video Lectures, Course Evaluation, and Antineoplastic Therapy and Immunotherapy Course Test.

 Target Audience

-Licensed healthcare professionals working in Oncology or with Oncology Patients including Registered Nurses, Nurse Practitioners, Physican Assistants, and Pharmacists.
+Licensed healthcare professionals working in oncology or with oncology patients including Registered Nurses, Nurse Practitioners, Physican Assistants, and Pharmacists.

 Learning Objectives